 Ben has recorded incidental music for numerous stage productions, primarily for the Stratford Festival, but also for Shaw, the Grand Theatre (London, Ontario) and Walnut St. Theatre (Philadelphia).
 He is featured on The Glass Menagerie/Orpheus Descending: Theatre Music of Marc Desormeaux and Every Three Children — For the Children of Africa by Carol Ann Weaver and most recently Notes Towards featuring the music of Timothy Corlis, Leonard Enns and Heather Dawn Taves.

 His compositions have been performed across Canada to critical acclaim – Notes Towards a Poem That Can Never Be Written, his large-scale choral composition to words by Margaret Atwood, was nominated for a 2009 Juno award for best classical composition of the year.
+His works have often been exported or performed abroad, including a 2015 premier by Noel Edison and the Elora Festival Singers at Carnegie Hall.
 In the media, he has been described as “a composer of great depth and passion, not to mention a pristine polished craft.”
 (WholeNote Magazine, Toronto).
-Corlis holds a M.A. in Social and Political Thought (York University), an M.Mus. in Composition (University of Toronto) where he worked with Chirstos Hatzis and Ka Nin Chan, and a D.M.A. in Composition from the University of British Columbia where he studied with Stephen Chatman.
+Corlis holds a M.A. in Social and Political Thought (York University), an M.Mus. in Composition (University of Toronto) where he worked with Christos Hatzis and Ka Nin Chan, and a D.M.A. in Composition from the University of British Columbia where he studied with Stephen Chatman.
 He has held faculty positions CMU (Winnipeg) and Conrad Grebel University College, University of Waterloo.

 Georin Costello is a composer and contemporary music producer from Victoria, BC.
 He composes and produces music across a variety of genres, exploring the capacity of music to communicate directly with the listener on the emotional level.